taetscher/ICARUS/README.md

 ### ICARUS

 explain history (ICARUS & ICARUSv2), how to use and implement

+A sensible threshold value for analysis would seem to be upwards of `"thresh" : "0.83"`, as below there are too many false positives.

 ### ICARUSaver
 ICARUSaver was designed to save the output of ICARUS as images including prediction bounding boxes with labels.
 You can provide a custom value for thresh (the yolo threshold).